Laurent Lafitte

-Laurent Lafitte (born 22 August 1973) is a French actor.
-He is known for playing the role of Patrick in Elle.
-In March 2016 he was named as the host of the opening and closing ceremonies at the 2016 Cannes Film Festival.
-In 2023 he starred in the Netflix mini-series Class Act (original name "Tapie") as the French businessman and politician Bernard Tapie.
+Laurent Fabien Fernand Lafitte (/fr/; born 22 August 1973) is a French actor.
+He was nominated three times for the César Award for Best Supporting Actor for Elle (2016), See You Up There (2017), and The Count of Monte Cristo (2024), and won the César Award for Best Actor for The Richest Woman in the World (2025).
+In 2023 he starred in the Netflix mini-series Class Act (original name Tapie) as the French businessman and politician Bernard Tapie, earning him a nomination for the International Emmy Award for Best Actor.